highlando/academic-kickstart/content/post/covid-19-is-it-over-soon/index.md

 To make sense of the numbers, we start with some example scenarios.
 In the plot below, we have plotted the values for some *fictitious* growth scenarios.

- * an exponential growth -- every day `d` the number of additional casualties is `1.2**d` (*speak: `1.2` to the power of `d`*).
+ * An exponential growth -- every day `d` the number of additional casualties is `1.2**d` (*speak: `1.2` to the power of `d`*).
 Note that `1.2` is the rate that is assumed to be still manageable by the German health care system.
 This scenario leads to a constant value in the plots of around `0.263`.

- * a constant growth -- every day another `10` casualties are added.
+ * A constant growth -- every day another `10` casualties are added.
 This is like the number of daily deaths due to traffic incidents in Germany[^1] in 2010.

- * a growth that decreases exponentially -- every day the number of additional casualties gets smaller exponentially.
+ * A growth that decreases exponentially -- every day the number of additional casualties gets smaller exponentially.

 {{< figure src="slopes-examples.png" title="The logarithmic slopes for some example scenarios" lightbox="true" >}}